GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 **Charm of Mitigation**, $3,300
 1 lb.
 An unusual handmade trinket worn around the neck.
-If the wearer is to be affected by any spell they know, they gain an additional +3 bonus to defense against attacks from it and +5 bonus to saves against the spell.
+If the wearer is to be affected by any spell they know, *they gain an additional +3 bonus to defense against attacks from it and +5 bonus to saves against the spell*.

 **Charm of Wardance**, $2,800
 1 lb.